sonic-net/SONiC/doc/vxlan/Overlay ECMP with BFD.md

 | VTEP                     | Vxlan Tunnel End Point         |
 | VNet                     | Virtual Network                |

 # 1 Requirements Overview

 ## 1.1 Usecase

+Below diagram captures the use-case.
+In this, ToR is a Tier0 device and Leaf is a Tier1 device.
+Vxlan tunnel is established from Leaf (Tier1) to a VTEP endpoint.
+ToR (Tier0), Spine (Tier3) are transit devices.

 ![](https://github.com/Azure/SONiC/blob/master/images/vxlan_hld/OverlayEcmp_UseCase.png)

+### Packet flow

+- The packets destined to the Tunnel Enpoint shall be Vxlan encapsulated by the Leaf (Tier1).
+- Return packet from the Tunnel Endpoint (LBs) back to Leaf may or may not be Vxlan encapsualted.
+- Some flows e.g. BFD over Vxlan shall require decapsulating Vxlan packets at Leaf.

 ## 1.2 Functional requirements